 Imagine being above a ravine clinging to a rope – white knuckles and fear of your grip slipping would be understandable.
 As a business owner concerns about letting go may be inhibiting your company and your health.
 And if your team is now remote working you may want to cling on more tightly.

 There are many reasons why you want to hold on to as much as possible.
 It’s your business, you know it better than anyone else and past experiences have reinforced the belief that only you can do it.
 To your clients you are the company and you may be covering inefficiencies and problems that you would rather not reveal.
+But how will you eventually exit?

 If your personality type and past experiences reinforce behaviours of doing it all yourself, not sharing the load and not trusting others, you have created a business that will weigh heavy on your shoulders and a business that will be limited to the width and strength of those shoulders.
 Add remote working and not seeing your team in the office and any trust you have may slip away.